accrescent/accrescent/CONTRIBUTING.md

 ## Code conventions

-- Use Kotlin for all Accrescent code.
-Java will not be accepted.
 - Avoid unnecessary third-party libraries.
 When a third-party library is needed, it should be well-maintained, widely used, and ideally written in a memory safe language.